 When a company is targeted online by a large volume of negative content about its brand, the company’s reputation becomes endangered.
-A fast response is critical to deal with an issue like this, and that’s what makes blogs stand out compared to other options in the Online Reputation Management spectrum.
+A fast response is critical to deal with such issues, and that’s what makes blogs stand out compared to other options in the Online Reputation Management spectrum.
+Blogs are effective for online reputation management.

 To get your message out and begin circulating good news rather than bad around the internet, blogging is an effective tactic.
 There are many reasons why blogging works so well for online reputation management: